trigaten/Learn_Prompting/docs/Images/intro.md

   <img src={computer_1} style={{width: "750px"}} />
 </div>

-Finally, I needed an astronaut! `Low poly white and blue astronaut sitting in a sparse green meadow with low poly mountains in the background` seemed to to the trick.
+Finally, I needed an astronaut! `Low poly white and blue astronaut sitting in a sparse green meadow with low poly mountains in the background` seemed to do the trick.

 <div style={{textAlign: 'center'}}>
   <img src={astronaut_1} style={{width: "750px"}} />